 How to maximize your Amex Blue Business Cash card benefits

 Maximizing your benefits with the Amex Blue Business Cash card is easy.
 The most work you’ll have to do is in the first year.
-Be sure you’re able to meet the $3,000 spending threshold to earn the $250 welcome bonus.
+Be sure you’re able to meet the $3,000 spending threshold within the first three months to earn the $250 welcome bonus.
 The first year is also a great time to make any investments in your business that you’ve been putting off but that you know you can pay off within the next 12 months.
 This allows you to take advantage of the interest-free period during the first year to essentially get a free business loan.

 After that, the best way to get the most out of this card is to keep an eye on your spending throughout the year.
 You can certainly use the card without ever giving your rewards a second thought.
 However, if you really want to maximize your earnings, consider switching to a different card once you reach $50,000 in purchases.
 You’ll likely earn more rewards than the 1% cash back after that.